Arthropod Museum Overview

 The Museum’s collection serves as the major reference resource for arthropod identifications in the State of Arkansas.
 With the aid of the specimens and associated literature collections, the Curator annually provides hundreds of reliable, professional arthropod specimen identifications and information services.
 These services assist researchers, government agencies, businesses, and individuals in their efforts to control insect pest problems and protect the environment.

 The museum is listed and described in the most recent compilations of world insect collections, and the worldwide arthropod systematics community uses the collection for taxonomic research purposes.
 Label data associated with specimens in the Museum record when and where species occur in the state.
 These data are used in charting species distribution and tracking the health of species of conservation concern.

 Each year, Museum specimens are displayed at various venues, giving upwards of 10,000 citizens some exposure to the world of insects.
 A small percentage of the pinned collection (36 drawers) is prepared for exhibition by appointment.
 Exhibit drawers are brought out for pre-arranged museum tours, special programs, and school visits, which are conducted by Department graduate students.
 This Museum website reaches out to researchers with a bibliography of Arkansas arthropod biodiversity, and it reaches out to extension specialists and the general public with a series of illustrated popular articles on important and interesting regional species.
-The Curator has recently taught graduate-level courses on insect diversity and taxonomy, and immature insects.
-Museum resources are essential to the success of these courses.
+Museum resources also are essential to the success of courses such as insect taxonomy.